 Sixteen weeks is a long time to wait.
 Today is August 25.
-We recently took Stone to college.
-It’s hot as flugens outside in Georgia.
+We recently took our youngest son, Stone, to college.
+It’s hot as flugens outside right now in Georgia.

 We recruited our eldest son to stop by on his way home from work to help us get everything inside, except that one of the boxes was too big to go through the front door.
 Even after taking the headboard out of the box, it was still too big to get inside.
 Who in the world makes a headboard that won’t fit through a standard front door?
 Evidently the folks in Singapore.